UKradioastro/UKRAA_PicoMuon/patch_1/README.md

 ![img_16](../images/RPi_imager_16.PNG)

-This will make the **update.sh** script executable.
+This will make the **patch_1.sh** script executable.

 19. Type the following command and press enter
 ```
-sudo bash update.sh
+sudo bash patch_1.sh
 ```

 ![img_17](../images/RPi_imager_17.PNG)

-This will run the update script.
+This will run the patch script.
+The patch script will take about 90 minutes on a Raspberry Pi 4 and about 20 minutes on a Raspberry Pi 5.

 20. That's it!
 You should see the following...

 ![img_25](../images/RPi_imager_25.PNG)

+The patch is now set; it will populate correct NMDB data for 26th July 2025 and process the day data for 26th July 2025.
+No changes have been made to the week or month data files.
-The updated code is now set; it will get the data from the detector, process yesterdays data, plot yesterdays data and post yesterdays plots to your intranet web page once per day, at 9.30am in the morning.
+As these are next processed you should see corrected data in these plots when they are posted to your intranet web page at 9.30am in the morning.

 &nbsp;